Choosing the right turbine and electrical system components for best wind farm performance

 Bathymetry and foundation strategy

 For offshore wind project development, bathymetry plays a major role in determining the feasibility and cost of different configurations.
-Water depth, seabed conditions and distance from shore influence foundation type, installation strategy and cable routing.
+Water depth, seabed soil conditions and distance from shore influence foundation type, installation strategy and cable routing.

 Grid conditions and electrical system design